Priego Castle

 The Betrayal of 1327

-A squire in command of the fortress, taking advantage of the absence of the Commander of Calatrava, sold the castle to the Nasrid king Muhammad IV, temporarily returning it to Islamic rule.
+A squire in command of the fortress, taking advantage of the absence of the Commander of Calatrava, surrendered the castle to the Nasrid king Muhammad IV, temporarily returning it to Islamic rule.

 archaeology neolithic priego castle